elghazal-a/vagrant-kubernetes-coreos-ansible/README.md

 # Kubernetes cluster setup on top of CoreOS with Vagrant.

+NOTE: Switch to `master` branch to get a simple setup with only one master support

 This is automated setup to run a *high available* K8S cluster  on top of CoreOS for testing purposes. it supports only virtualbox as virtualisation provider and it's tested on

 * Debian Jessie